PseudoDevs/IamGhost/abcmd9.md

-Last updated: 2024-04-07 18:23:09
+Last updated: 2024-04-07 18:23:42
-Random Quote: The "no more surprises"-thing is the best part of being married. - Lily Aldrin
+Random Quote: Life hurts.
+The moment you think you've got it all, it smacks you in the face. - Lucien